 Recruitment Guide (Rho Gamma): A disaffiliated member of an organization who assists potential members throughout the recruitment process.

 Ritual: A detailed act or series of acts carried out by an individual to represent their organization’s values.

 Scholarship: Fraternity and Sorority Life at Villanova University strives for high scholarship.
-A minimum GPA of 2.5 is required by sororities and a minimum GPA of 2.6 is required by fraternities in order to become an initiated member.
+A minimum GPA of 2.75 is required to participate in the recruitment process.
 Each chapter has a scholarship program to provide incentives, coordinate study groups, and to encourage members to achieve their highest academic goals.